-St. Louis Domestic Violence Attorney
+St. Louis Domestic Violence Attorneys

 Domestic violence is a term used to refer to a wide range of actions committed by one person against another in any type of domestic relationship, including marriage, cohabitation, and family relations.
 There are a number of crimes that can constitute domestic violence, virtually all of which are viewed negatively by much of society and punished harshly by the criminal justice system.
-While sexual abuse, emotional abuse, and physical violence are common classifications for these charges, domestic violence can also incorporate a number of various crimes and abusive actions, including any of the following:

-- Abuse, neglect, and abandonment of a child
+- Child abuse, neglect, and abandonment

-- Domestic violence sex crimes
+- Domestic sex crimes

 - Domestic assault